 Most small business credit cards that offer introductory rewards offer cash or points/miles in exchange for meeting early spending requirements.
 But some cards offer more unique arrangements, like free business software subscriptions in lieu of a cash bonus.
 These types of bonuses are best for businesses that already use the services included in the offer.

-Here are two examples of non-traditional credit card rewards bonuses:
+Here’s an example of a non-traditional credit card rewards bonuses:

 - Brex: Receive statement credits and discounts on purchases of Amazon Web Services, Google Ads, WeWork, Carta, Salesforce, Twilio, SendGrid, Zendesk, Instacart, HubSpot, and Caviar.
 Earn as much as $25,000 in credits and discounts during the first year of card membership.